 - Memorandum of Common Provisions that was attached to the Title of individual properties at the time the State acquired the easement.

 Watersure has developed a formal Landholder Liaison Plan that documents procedures and protocols to ensure effective liaison with directly affected landowners and occupiers during the operations and maintenance phase.
-Landowners who have any queries or concerns about access arrangements can contact us by emailing the Community Liaison Officer: firstname.lastname@example.org Alternatively they can contact by telephone the Watersure Community Liaison Officer or AquaSure’s Engineering and Operations Manager via the Community contact line: 1800 811 214
+Landowners who have any queries or concerns about access arrangements can contact us by emailing the Community Liaison Officer: firstname.lastname@example.org or phoning the community contact line: 1800 811 214

 AquaSure, Watersure and AusNet Services are required to provide seven days notice to individual landowners of proposed access, unless otherwise agreed with the landowner, and to minimise disturbance to landowners and occupiers at all times.